-The Accounting and Actuarial Discipline Board (AADB) deals with cases that raise or appear to raise important issues affecting the public interest in the UK and which need to be investigated to determine whether or not there has been any misconduct by an accountant or accountancy firm, or by an actuary.
-We have a number of open AADB investigations.
+The FRC Conduct Committee (formerly the Accounting and Actuarial Discipline Board (AADB)) deals with cases that raise or appear to raise important issues affecting the public interest in the UK, and which need to be investigated to determine whether or not there has been any misconduct by an accountant or accountancy firm, or by an actuary.
+We have 4 open AADB investigations (2012: 4).
+No disciplinary proceedings have been commenced in relation to any of these investigations.